KDE/clazy/README.md

 # Contributing patches

 New features go to master and bug fixes go to the 1.11 branch.
-The prefered way to contributing is by using KDE's GitLab instance, see <https://community.kde.org/Infrastructure/GitLab>.
+The preferred way to contributing is by using KDE's GitLab instance, see <https://community.kde.org/Infrastructure/GitLab>.

 If you rather just create a pull request in https://github.com/KDE/clazy for a drive-by change, it's also fine, but beware that